Keir Dullea

 Keir Atwood Dullea (/ˈkɪər dʊˈleɪ/ KEER-_-doo-LAY; born May 30, 1936) is an American actor.
-He is best known for his portrayal of astronaut David Bowman in the 1968 film 2001: A Space Odyssey and its 1984 sequel, 2010: The Year We Make Contact.
+He is known for his portrayal of astronaut David Bowman in the 1968 film 2001: A Space Odyssey and its 1984 sequel, 2010: The Year We Make Contact.

 His other film roles include David and Lisa (1962), Bunny Lake Is Missing (1965) and Black Christmas (1974).
 Dullea studied acting at the Neighborhood Playhouse School of the Theatre in New York City.
 He has also performed on stage in New York City and in regional theaters; he has said that despite being more recognized for his film work, he prefers the stage.

 Early life

 Keir Atwood Dullea was born on May 30, 1936, at the Mount Sinai Hospital in Cleveland, Ohio, the son of Margaret and Robert Dullea.
 His mother was of Scottish descent, and his father was a second-generation Irish American.

 He was raised in the Greenwich Village section of New York City, where his parents ran a bookstore.
 He graduated from George School in Pennsylvania, attended Rutgers University and San Francisco State University, then pursued an acting career.